ZeissS/velrok.github.io/source/_posts/2014-12-21-deploying-clojure-apps-on-giant-swarm-docker.markdown

 want our app to be reachable from the internet under the domain name `money-balance.velrok.gigantic.io` and that our app excepts http requests on port 3000.
-Since I'm using a different service for my database, the acuall connection string for the production database is set via the environment variable `MONEY_BALANCE_DATABASE_URI`.
+Since I'm using a different service for my database, the actual connection string for the production database is set via the environment variable `MONEY_BALANCE_DATABASE_URI`.